White-Label Product Experience Platform

 Layerise

-Layerise is a connected product platform with a reasonable set of white-label features.
-Brands can apply visual customisation and use custom domains.
-The platform is strongest for consumer electronics and appliances.
-The limitation is primarily on data architecture: customer records are managed within Layerise's system, and the degree of data portability is constrained.
-Layerise also operates with its own support and onboarding flows that are occasionally visible to end customers depending on how the product is configured.
+Layerise is a connected product platform with a more developed white-label feature set than most direct competitors.
+Brands can apply visual customisation, set brand colours and typography, and connect custom domains.
+The platform performs well for consumer electronics and appliance manufacturers that need structured onboarding and product-specific help content.
+The primary limitation is in data architecture: customer records are managed within Layerise's system, and the degree of data portability — including what can be exported, in what format, and on what schedule — is constrained relative to what a manufacturer needs to qualify as sole data controller under UK GDPR.
+Additionally, Layerise operates certain support and onboarding flows that can surface Layerise branding to end customers depending on how the product experience is configured.
+For manufacturers with strong compliance requirements or who need to demonstrate clean data separation, these constraints are worth evaluating carefully before committing.

 BrandedMark